 Consultancies understand the value of bringing in outside assistance to solve business problems of their own.
-They understand their strengths and weaknesses, so partnering with a product agency like Crema, isn’t a new concept to them.
-They come to the table being experts in their space, and we can come to the table being experts in using technology to solve the problems they’re experiencing.
+They understand their strengths and weaknesses, so partnering with a product agency like Crema isn’t a new concept to them.
+They come to the table as experts in their space, and we can come to the table as experts in leveraging technology to solve the problems they’re experiencing.

-We do our best work when someone within the consultancy is a designated product advocate; someone to own the decision making, but also champion the solution(s) internally.
-Generally, this person is well connected in the organization and knows who’s shoulder to tap to gain more information about a particular topic when needed (e.g., how we serve clients on x types of studies).
+We do our best work when someone within the consultancy is a designated product advocate; someone to own the decision making but also champion the solution(s) internally.
+Generally, this person is well connected in the organization and knows whose shoulder to tap to gain more information about a particular topic when needed (e.g., how we serve clients on x types of studies).

 If you have identified a product advocate in your organization (or maybe you’re the advocate), the next step is to gather buy-in from your team.
 The solution will only be as good as its usage.
 If you don’t gather enough buy-in, you will have built this fancy product that no one uses.
 This is often the stage that’s easiest to get stuck in, but after years of working with consultancies, we’ve identified what works well to ensure usage remains high.

 When creating a new product (especially in this space), the first [few] increments should prioritize internal value over client-facing features.
 By delivering value internally first, you ensure that it will actually be used with clients once you roll out the client-facing features and/or product(s).
-This is important to not lose sight of, because if your ground-level folks aren’t using the tool, the clients won’t see it and the product will begin to gather dust, leading to a loss on the investment.
+This is important to not lose sight of; If your ground-level folks aren’t using the tool, the clients won’t see it and the product will begin to gather dust, leading to a loss on the investment.